waymondo/turboboost/README.md

 end
 ```

-Currently, Turboforms will handle invalid `ActiveModel` error messages as well as general `Exception` messages.

-### JavaScript options and events

-By default, Turboforms will render returned errors with the same HTML structure used in the default Rails generators and prepend it to the form.
-The structure looks like this:
+Optionally, Turboforms can render returned errors with the same HTML structure used in the default Rails generators and prepend it to the form.
+The HTML structure looks like this:

 ``` html
 <div id="error_explanation">